Time management is the art of using your time to best effect.

 Constant monitoring is a counter-productive use of your time.

-Agree the timing of progress reports or, for shorter tasks, be clear that you would like them to see the task through to completion with a review of how it went afterward.
+Agree the timing of periodic progress reports (just as you would with tools that you use to help you monitor attendance or performance ) or, for shorter tasks, be clear that you would like them to see the task through to completion with a review of how it went afterwards.

 Remember to keep tasks interesting and energising where possible.
 Pushing team members out of their comfort zone with jobs that engage them will show them that you value and trust them.